Is Guided Meditation As Effective As Other Meditations?

 Guided meditation is when you close your eyes, and someone else speaks to you.
 They may guide you to imagine you’re in some relaxing setting, like a beach.
 They may speak to you about gratitude or healing or love or peace or good habits.
 Moreover, they may also speak about lowering anxiety, temper, stress, fear, or even procrastination.

-The variety is endless, but what they all have in common is that a person speaks for much, if not all, of it while the meditator sits with eyes closed in a relaxed state.
+The variety is endless, but what they all have in common is that a person speaks for much, if not all of it, while the meditator sits with eyes closed in a relaxed state.

 Guided meditation, much like hypnosis, involves positive suggestions or affirmations while in a suggestible state of mind.
 This type of meditation is very easy to do and is very enjoyable for many people as compared to other meditations they might find more difficult or “boring.”

 There is certainly a benefit to relaxing and listening to reaffirming positive messages, whether it’s called hypnosis or guided meditation.
-It can help with alleviating certain bad habits and create new and better habits.
+It can help with alleviating certain bad habits and create newer and better habits.

 What guided meditation does not do is increase our focus, raise our awareness, and make us wiser or more mindful.

-Some people feel it really shouldn’t be called meditation at all and that it should really just be called listening to a lecture with your eyes closed.
+Some people feel it really shouldn’t be called meditation at all and that it should really just be called listening to a soothing lecture with your eyes closed.
 Whatever you call it though, there are undoubtedly benefits to visualizing or listening to positive messages in a relaxed state.

 Shall I Start My Meditation Journey With Mantra Meditation?